Using alternative dispute resolution to solve a problem

 In consumer cases, the schemes might be offered to you by a trade association.

-The Faculty of Advocates has launched a dispute resolution service.
-This is a specialist service offering the full range of types of resolution processes - arbitration, mediation and adjudication.
+The Faculty of Advocates has a dispute resolution service.
+This is a specialist service offering resolution processes including arbitration, mediation, and adjudication.
 Members providing the service can also offer an expert determination.
 You can check what is available on the Faculty of Advocates website.

 Before choosing alternative dispute resolution (ADR), you should ask yourself the following questions: